eclipse-theia/theia-website/src/docs/tree_widget.md

 }
 ```

-Making the tree items selectable works similar to making them expandable and collapsible (see [above](#expandablecollapsible-tree-nodes)): we just need to add the `SelectableTreeNode` interface to our tree node interfaces and in the code that initializes the tree nodes, we initialize the `selected` property to `false`.
+Making the tree items selectable works similar to making them expandable and collapsible (see [above](#expandablecollapsible-tree-nodes)): we just need to add the `SelectableTreeNode` interface to our tree node interfaces and in the `TreeViewExampleTreeItemFactory` code that initializes the tree nodes, we initialize the
+`selected` property to `false`.

 After these preconditions have been met, we can implement a command and menu contribution as usual.
 This is already described in detail [here](/docs/commands_keybindings/).